 Studio Contact information

 If you have any questions please feel to contact me via email.
 I will respond within 24 hours or less.
-I accept commissions and will sell directly as well as through my representatives.
-Content will differ according to location as each piece is unique and individual.
+I can initially be reached through my contact page.

 If you have something in mind let me know.
 Not all available pieces are featured within my portfolio.